ace-lab/pl-ucb-csxxx/elements/pl-faded-parsons/GeneratorREADME.md

 |   |   ...                     <<
 |   |
 |   +-- question1               <<
-|   +-- question2               << ...the generated prairielearn questions
+|   +-- question2               << ...the generated PrairieLearn questions
 |   |   ...                     <<
 ```

 To begin writing any FPP questions, you will need the `pl-faded-parsons` directory and all of its contents.
-It contains all the html and js files required by prairielearn to display a `<pl-faded-parsons>` element.
+It contains all the html and js files required by PrairieLearn to display a `<pl-faded-parsons>` element.

 This element is then used by questions you would traditionally write as subfolders in the `questions` directory.
 The tool `generate_fpp.py` will take well-formatted python files and turn them into a question folder.

+### Grading

+The tool has the ability to generate testing content, but the PrairieLearn's python autograder will not be able to be run locally without following [these steps in the pl dev guide](https://prairielearn.readthedocs.io/en/latest/externalGrading/#running-locally-for-development) to initialize docker correctly.

 ## Formatting a Source File

 ### Usable Files

-Any file following the semantic rules (see below) may be provided, but the tool will only autodetect python files.
+Any file following the semantic rules (see below) may be provided, but the tool will only auto-detect python files.

 This tool will search for a provided path in `./`, `questions/`, `../../questions/`, and finally `../../` before erring.
 If none is provided, it will hunt for a `questions` directory in these locations, and use all .py files there.